-Year Amount Change from Prior Year Percentage of Total Operating Costs and Expenses
+Year Amount Change from Prior Year Costs and Expenses

 2011 \$2,698,174 22.3% 44.4%

 2010 \$2,206,358 1.3% 48.9%

 Included in general and administrative expenses in the years 2011 and 2010 was stock-based compensation expense of \$305,452 and \$270,352, respectively.
 General and administrative expenses include, among other expenses, office expenses, legal, accounting and consulting fees and travel expenses for our administrative employees, consultants and members of our Board.
 The increase in general and administrative expenses for the year ended December 31, 2011 when compared to the same period in 2010 is primarily due to increases in payroll expense, as we accrued severance related to a separation during 2011, director compensation, travel expenses and stock-based compensation expense offset by decreases in professional fees.
+We expect general and administrative cost to remain relatively stable in future periods as we continue the monitoring and oversight of our clinical trials evaluating CPP-109 and CPP-115.